Blender 4.2 LTS Worked Examples

 My figure has complicated UV islands which partially overlap.
 So I cannot use the hair system on it directly.
 I will create a separate mesh for a wig with a simple UV map, place the hair on that instead.
 After that the wig is locked to the skull and moves with it.

-First, go into edit mode and use B (box) or C (circle) selection modes to select the hairline; hold down SHIFT key to deselect any mistakes; and ESC to finish.
-Use a reference photo of a female with a very short haircut.
+First, go into edit mode and use B (box) or C (circle) selection modes to select the hairline in vertex, edge, or face mode.
+Hold down SHIFT key to deselect and make minor adjustments to your selection.
+Hit ESC to finish.
+I used a reference photo of a female with a very short haircut to figure out a reasonable hairline.
 Selection is faster if you toggle on X-Ray mode Option Z because you can select both sides of the head at the same time.

-Duplicate the mesh with Shift D RETURN, then create it as a separate object using P, and choose By Selection You will now see the wig as a new object in the outliner; rename it to wig.
+Duplicate the mesh with Shift D RETURN.
+Detach this mesh as a separate object from its parent head meash using P, choosing By Selection.
+You will now see the wig as a new object in the outliner; rename it to wig.

 The wig inherits the mirror modifier of the female model.
-Apply the mirror modifier to generate the complete mesh and remove the modifier so we can place the hair on the entire wig,
+In the wig's Mirror Modifier, do Apply to generate a complete mesh.
+This removes the modifier so we can place the hair on the entire wig,

 The wig is the same size as the head, so you'll have a duplicate render of wig and skull.
 The 3D view shows overlap in some places because they aren't exactly identical.
 We'll fix that now.
 Select the wig and add the Shrinkwrap modifier.